A robust graph-based approach to observational equivalence: Stable hypernets

-When (A) is the case, in $\focussed{N}$, any accessible paths from an $i$-th target of the edge $e$ does not contain the token nor the edge $e$; otherwise there would be an accessible path that contains the token and hence not stable nor active, which is a contradiction.
-This means that, in $\mathit{sw}_i(\focussed{N})$, any accessible path from the token target also does not contain the token nor the edge $e$, and the path must be a stable (resp.\ active) path.
+When (A) is the case, in $\focussed{N}$, any accessible paths from an $i$-th target of the edge $e$ does not contain the focus nor the edge $e$; otherwise there would be an accessible path that contains the focus and hence not stable nor active, which is a contradiction.
+This means that, in $\mathit{sw}_i(\focussed{N})$, any accessible path from the focus target also does not contain the focus nor the edge $e$, and the path must be a stable (resp.\ active) path.

 When (B) is the case, the proof takes the same reasoning in the reverse way. \end{proof}